-Anders coordinates the chemical management in Region Västra Götaland from the aspects of health and environmental protection.
-His work involves the setting up and evaluating of demands in procurement, and educating employees about the safe management of hazardous chemicals.
-Anders has been involved in risk assessments of hazardous chemicals for more the fifteen years.
-He was one of the initiators of the National Substitution Group (NSG) in Sweden where he is still active.
-In addition to chemicals issues, he is interested in the role of good health for the environment.
+Anders coordinates the chemical management in Region Västra Götaland, Sweden, from the aspects of health and environmental protection.
+His work involves setting up and evaluating demands in procurement and educating employees about the safe management of hazardous chemicals.
+Anders has been involved in risk assessments of hazardous chemicals for over 15 years and initiated the National Substitution Group (NSG) in Sweden - an active network for sharing experiences in chemical management and substitution.
+He also chairs the board of an association coordinating chemical risk and safety information within Swedish regions and universities.
+In addition to chemical and security issues, he advocates the role of good health for the environment.

 Associate Director, Sustainability - The Newcastle upon Tyne Hospitals NHS Foundation Trust | United Kingdom

 James is a Chartered Environmentalist, and Fellow of the Institute of Environmental Management & Assessment, with over 15 years’ sustainability experience across public sector services in the UK.
 During his time at Newcastle City Council implementing Environmental Management Systems (ISO 14001 & EMAS), he contributed to Newcastle being awarded UK’s Greenest City two years running by Forum for the Future.
 More recently, he has established sector-leading waste management practices and sustainability strategies at Newcastle Hospitals leading to them becoming the first healthcare organisation in the world to publicly declare a climate emergency in June 2019.